General Gaming News

 Nvidia have promised to continue releasing critical security patches for users of 32-bit operating systems though, but only until 2019.
 Although considering that barely more than 1% of modern PCs use older GPUs that only support DirectX 9, and less than 2% use a 32-bit OS; this means that the likelihood of users being affected by this is much lower than some would expect.

-READ MORE How to earn $1 million from spouses through divorce in BitLife
+READ MORE How to complete the Cosmic Explorer Challenge in BitLife

 The biggest issue with the timing of this announcement is that older GPUs are much more expensive than they normally would be due to the current shortages of RAM chips the glut of demand caused by cryptocurrency mining.
 Users of Fermi cards could probably pick up a 1050 Ti, but they’ll pay an arm and a leg for it.